AlphaOne1/sonicweb/CONTRIBUTING.md

 to first discuss any new ideas.
 Your ideas and suggestions are welcome!

 Please ensure that the tests are passing when submitting a pull request.
-If you're adding new features to *SonicWeb*, please include tests.
+If you're adding new features or bugfixes to *SonicWeb*, please include tests.

 Where do I go from here?